 But Ranjana’s condition was so critical she could not be moved from the hospital’s High Dependency Unit to an operating theatre, even though staff feared for the lives of both mother and baby.

-So, the doctors at CCH did what they always do in the face of desperate need and limited facilities.
+So, Dr Deepak Singh and his team at CCH did what they always do in the face of desperate need and limited facilities.
 They made a plan.
 They consulted with Ranjana and her family, who gave consent for the operation to take place in the High Dependency Unit, and then the whole hospital swung into action, moving equipment from the surgical unit to where mother and baby struggled for life.

 They prayed.
 They marshalled all their skills and training, and they operated.